nmaas87/gpsTime/README.md

 ## Which RPi to use

-You can use all B+ models, except RPi 1B+/RPi Zero as these models are extremly slow with current balenaOS releases and the image does not work with them.
+You can use all B+ models, except RPi 1B+/RPi Zero as these models are extremely slow with current balenaOS releases and the image does not work with them.
 Consequently, you can use the RPi 2B, 3B, 3B+, 4B, 400, CM4 and balenaFin.
-It does not matter if you use the 32 or 64 bit versions as belana handles this nicely.
+It does not matter if you use the 32 or 64 bit versions as balena handles this nicely.
 This setup has been tested with RPi 2B and RPi 4B in 64 bit mode.

 ## Which GPS module to use